Running out the clock: American football

 Alternatively in Week 7 of the 2020 NFL season, a similar situation occurred where the Atlanta Falcons were trailing the Detroit Lions, who had no more timeouts, 14–16 with 1:12 left in the game and were at the Detroit ten-yard line.
 Atlanta quarterback Matt Ryan was planning to hand the ball off to running back Todd Gurley so Gurley could fall down in bounds short of the goal line in order for the Falcons to run out the clock and kick a game-winning field goal as time expired, with Ryan literally telling Gurley "don't score" in the huddle.
-However, on the next play, Gurley rushed up the middle for ten yards and tried to go down at the one yard line, but with no Detroit defenders even trying to stop him short, accidentally broke the plane in the process, giving the Falcons an unintentional touchdown with 1:04 left on the clock.
-The Falcons subsequently opted for a two-point conversion, which was successful with a pass to wide receiver Calvin Ridley, putting the Falcons ahead 22–16, but with over a minute left on the clock for the Lions to try to win the game with a touchdown and a successful extra point.
+However, on the next play, Gurley rushed up the middle for ten yards and tried to go down at the one yard line, but with no Detroit defenders even trying to stop him short, accidentally broke the plane of the goal line, giving the Falcons an unintentional touchdown with 1:04 left in the game.
+The Falcons opted for a two-point conversion, which was successful with a pass to wide receiver Calvin Ridley, putting them ahead 22–16, but with over a minute left on the clock for the Lions to try to win the game.
 Quarterback Matthew Stafford then led Detroit on a 75-yard drive in 8 plays all the way down the field, culminating with an 11-yard pass to tight end T. J. Hockenson to tie the game as time expired, and kicker Matt Prater kicking the game-winning extra point to give the Lions a narrow 23–22 win.

 A team that has recently scored and taken the lead with a short amount of time left will usually attempt a squib kick on the ensuing kickoff; the low, bouncing squib kick cannot be fair caught and lands short of a touchback, effectively requiring the return team to play the ball and run time off the clock.
 The Buffalo Bills' refusal to kick a squib kick following a touchdown in a 2022 playoff game left 13 seconds on the clock, enough time for the Kansas City Chiefs to tie the game and eventually win in overtime.